woj-tek/petozoltan.github.io/_posts/2016-06-19-what-is-the-problem-with-inheritance.md

 ### Framework development

 When you create class hiearchies to use them in the future, and to use them by other developers, then you really create a ***framework***.
-Especially the presence of abstract classes show that you have to *"put your classes under this hierarchy"* and if you do you will be fine.
+Especially the presence of abstract classes show that others have to *"put their classes under this hierarchy"* and if they do they will be fine.
 That is what i call a *"framework"*.

 So imagine now that you have to implement a framework.
 Wouldn't you expect the same conditions as in the feature development?